GallagherSecurity/mobileconnectsdk-docs/samples/ios/mobileconnectsdksample/README.md

 ### Please refer to the Gallagher Mobile Connect SDK for iOS - Developer Guide document

-In order to build this project, you will first need to copy `GallagherMobileAccess.framework` and `RxSwift.framework` to the `mobileconnectsdksample` directory, as per the instructions in the developer guide.
+In order to build this project, you will first need to copy `GallagherMobileAccess.framework` to the `mobileconnectsdksample` directory, as per the instructions in the developer guide.